adore/daylight/doc/develop.md

   ````

 There are 2 main additions Daylight adds to `ActiveModelSerializer` to enable
 functionality for the client.
-They are through associations and read only
+They are _through associations_ and _read only
-attributes.
+attributes_.

 #### Through Associations